DarkSoulEngineer/Walzr_Installer/README.md

 # Walzr Installer

-This repository contains the installer script for **Walzr**.
+This repository contains the installer script for **Walzr_Installer**.
 You can install it quickly using PowerShell.

 ## Quick Install